richardDobron/babel-plugin-ng-fbt/README.md

 };
 ```

+6. Modify angular.json

-6. Add the following lines to your `angular.json` file:
+Add the following configuration to your `angular.json` file:

 ```diff
 {